 — Wikipedia (https://en.wikipedia.org/wiki/Software_architect)

 What does that mean?
-According to Indeed, an App Architect is someone who knows a lot (see a typical job post below) and is priced accordingly (compare to a frontend developer below).
+According to Indeed, an App Architect, also known as a Software Architect, is someone who knows a lot (see a typical job post below) and is priced accordingly (compare to a frontend developer below).

 Now, if you are an early-stage entrepreneur you might not be able to craft the right app architecture job post, evaluate the right person, nor afford to poach an experience app architect from their current employer.

-Going back to the house comparison these job descriptions are encompassing the requirements for not just the furniture expert, but the plumbing, appliances, pool, door, concrete, and land experts as well.
+If we refer to the house comparison, these job descriptions are encompassing the requirements for not just the furniture expert, but the plumbing, appliances, pool, door, concrete, and land experts as well.

-The reality is that the architect will not be the person putting the furniture together, and they are more likely to be expert in managing, coordinating, and creating requirements for these different experts.
+The reality is that the architect will not be the person putting the furniture together, and they are more likely to be an expert in managing, coordinating, and creating requirements for different experts.

-This means that the architect is your first hire (CTO, lead developer) from a long list of more specialized folks: frontend, backend, mobile, integrations, devops, etc. With each of these functions dividing further into developers with specific experience using particular technologies.
+This means that the architect is your first hire (CTO, lead developer) from a long list of more specialized folks: frontend, backend, mobile, integrations, devops, and so on.
+With each of these functions dividing further into developers with specific experience using particular technologies.
 The architect is someone with enough experience building software to be able to do any of these things, but the real value in an architect is that they can determine what needs to be done in the first place and what’s the best way to do it.

-We understand the importance of an architect, the fact that not every developer is an architect, and how expensive they can be, so to help early-stage entrepreneurs who might not have done this before, we have put together a product to replace the need for an app architect/CTO at these very stages of your startup (specifically pre-funding, pre-app, pre-product-market fit).
+We understand the importance of an architect, the fact that not every developer is an architect, and how expensive they can be.
+To help early-stage entrepreneurs who might not have done this before, we have put together a product to replace the need for an app architect/CTO at these very early stages of your startup (specifically pre-funding, pre-app, pre-product-market fit).

 Having experience building dozens of apps in numerous technologies, we help entrepreneurs answer the following questions: